jamestrimble/max-weight-clique-instances/REF/README.md

 # Research Excellence Framework Instances

-These instances were generated using a program developed in summer 2016 by David Manlove, Kyle Simpson, and Patrick Prosser.
+These instances were generated using a program developed in summer 2016 by David Manlove, Patrick Prosser, and Kyle Simpson.
 Each vertex represents an author, along with a set of four of that author's publications.
 Two vertices are adjacent if and only if they are associated with different authors and have disjoint sets of papers.